nicgagliano/Data_mine_us_county/README.md

 <image src='svi_overview.png'>

 The changes in households are inferred from the American Community Survey (5 year), specifically `B11003`.
 We focus only on the counts for households led by married couples and unmarried singles (2 separate counts).
 One could imagine the trade-off between these households as an indication of changing social structure in the county.
-An example is the changing household counts for SF.
+We show the data for San Francisco as an example.

 <image src='R/sf_eg.png'>

 Features for both household counts:

 - The recent change in household counts will be inferred by fitting a best fit curve to the household counts then calculating the implied slope.
 - The acceleration of household counts can be similarly derived as above but using the 2nd derivative.
 - An indicator whether the implied slope **never** changed signs since 2009 to 2023.